CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq.md

 * On the first tab of Thor software, click “Set Up”.
 Input the total number of cells you want encapsulate, the concentration of your cell solution, and the desired Bead-to-cell ratio.
 Clicking on the "calculate" button will populate the boxes below with the volume, in microliters, of each reagent that needs to be prepared.
 Clicking on the “?” gives the recipe of the RT/Lysis Mixture to be made.

 * Prepare microchip devices by following the [Chip Silanizing protocol](https://1cell-bio.com/wp-content/uploads/2017/10/Silanization-Protocol-v4.pdf).
+Carry out the silanization as close as possible to the encapsulation.
+If something does go wrong with one device, you do not have to repeat the whole process.
+Just pick up the microfluidic connectors and move to the next silanized device.
-Silanization is only good for a few hours, so if you use 1 device on the chip, you will need to repeat the silanization protocol when you use the other devices on the chip.
+Silanization is only good for a few hours.

 * Click "next" on the Thor software to move forward to bead preparation